How We Use Agile in Our Workflow

 Sprint Retrospective

-After the sprint review, the team reflects on what went well, what didn’t, and how they can improve in the next sprint.
+After the sprint review, the team reflects on what went well, what did not, and how they can improve in the next sprint.
 This continuous improvement process is vital for maintaining high performance.

 Why is Agile Sprint Management Important?